 About We the People

-The Citizen and the Constitution is an instructional program for high, middle, and elementary school students which teaches the history and principles of the American constitutional democracy while enhancing students’ understanding of government.
+We the People: The Citizen and the Constitution is an instructional program for high, middle, and elementary school students which teaches the history and principles of the American constitutional democracy while enhancing students’ understanding of government.
 Students discover the contemporary relevance of the Constitution and the Bill of Rights at the same time.
 The program is based on materials developed by the Center for Civic Education and is nationally acclaimed by educators.
 We the People is aligned to the Indiana Academic Standards for Social Studies and English Language Arts.

 We the People has a built-in authentic performance assessment: simulated congressional hearings.
 The simulated hearings allow students to demonstrate their knowledge and understanding of constitutional principles.
 Students will have the opportunity to evaluate, take, and defend positions on relevant historical and contemporary issues.